DJMare/express_http_RequestAndResponse_httpVerbsPostman/README.md

 # http_RequestAndResponse_httpVerbsPostman
-A http request and response app using http verbs to view basic CRUD operations in Postman.
+An http request and response app using http verbs to view basic CRUD operations in Postman.

 COMMAND PROMPT